Malavika (actress)

-Shweta Konnur Menon (born 19 July 1979), known by her stage name Malavika, is an Indian actress who predominantly appears in Tamil films and a few Telugu, Kannada and Malayalam films.
+Shweta Konnur Menon (born 19 July 1979), known by her stage name Malavika, is an Indian actress who predominantly appears in Tamil films and a few Telugu, Kannada and Malayalam films in the late 90s and early 2000s.

 Personal life

 Malavika's birth name is Shweta Konnur.
 She was born to Aishwarya and Brigadier Jayvibhav Konnur in Bengaluru.

-Malavika married Sumesh in March 2007.
-The couple have a son, born in 2008.

 Career

 Malavika shot to fame at the age of 19, with her debut in the 1999 Tamil movie Unnai Thedi with Ajith Kumar directed by Sundar C. The film went on to become a major blockbuster.
 She again was cast alongside Ajith in the film Anandha Poongatre.
 She showed her acting skills in the film Rojavanam, which established her as an actress and left her with three hits from three films.
-However, her fame was short lived as the film Pooparika Varugirom flopped, although the cast included Sivaji Ganesan.
+However, the film Pooparika Varugirom flopped, although the cast included Sivaji Ganesan.